billnapier/programming_merit_badge/req5bc/README.md

 To help with this project, I've provided a data file of [Merit Badges](merit_badges.txt) and [Eagle Required Merit Badges](eagle_merit_badges.txt)

+This could be done in any of the tools, especially the online ones.

 #### Avg of X random numbers (easy/med)

 1. Ask the user to enter the number of random numbers to generate.